Amended April 28, 2022

 18. Confidentiality and Furnished Information.
 Supplier agrees that any technical information disclosed to GFS in connection with the Products covered by any Order is not confidential and Supplier will not assert any claim (other than one for patent infringement) against GFS with respect to that information.
 Any technical information disclosed by GFS to Supplier is confidential and Supplier agrees not to use or disclose any such information without prior written consent of GFS.
 Supplier shall not sell or offer to sell or otherwise provide to anyone other than GFS any Products made in accordance with any designs, drawings, specifications, standards, performance criteria or other requirements that GFS furnishes to Supplier or that incorporate, embody or are made in accordance with any of GFS’s intellectual property.
 Supplier shall maintain the confidentiality of, and shall not disclose or use or permit to be disclosed or used or to be viewed by any third party (including any of Supplier’s suppliers), the Products, any designs or drawings of or specifications, technical information, standards, performance criteria or other requirements for the Products, any GFS Property or any information concerning GFS’s business, operations or activities, including, without limitation, information concerning GFS’s present or proposed products, product developments, plans, strategies, finances, know-how, sales, GFS’s marketing or sales techniques, or the existence of the Agreement or that Supplier will sell, or has sold, or has agreed to sell, Products to GFS (“Confidential Information”), provided, however, that Supplier may disclose Confidential Information (a) to a third party (other than a competitor of GFS or a subsidiary or affiliate of a competitor) to the extent disclosure is necessary in order for Supplier to perform its obligations under the Agreement if, prior to any such disclosure, Supplier obtains from the third party a written statement, in a form pre-approved by GFS, that the third party agrees to be bound by the confidentiality obligations of this Section of these Terms and Conditions to the same extent as Supplier; (b) to the extent necessary to enforce its rights under the Agreement or to defend a claim arising under the Agreement; and (c) as required by applicable law and, provided further, that Confidential Information shall not include (i) information that is or becomes generally known in the industries in which GFS or Supplier operate other than as a result of disclosure by Supplier; (ii) information that is disclosed to Supplier by a party that, to Supplier’s actual knowledge, is not under a legal or fiduciary duty to GFS not to disclose the information; and (iii) any information that GFS acknowledges in writing is not confidential.
 If Supplier breaches or threatens to breach this Section of these Terms and Conditions, GFS’s remedies at law will be inadequate.
 Therefore, GFS shall have the right of specific performance or injunctive relief, or both, in addition to any and all other remedies and rights at law or in equity, and GFS’s rights and remedies shall be cumulative.
 If GFS and Supplier have signed a separate agreement that addresses some or all of the subject matter of this Section, then both the other agreement and this Section shall be effective, but if there is a conflict between them, then the conflicting provision of the other agreement shall control.

 20. Corrupt Practices.
-Supplier shall not perform any acts or make any payments in violation of graft and corruption laws of the United States of America, e.g., the U.S. Foreign Corrupt Practices Act of 1977, as amended (“FCPA”), Canada, or any other jurisdiction in which actions contemplated hereunder or under any Order may be taken (collectively, “Corruption Laws”).
-Supplier will not, to obtain or retain business or business opportunities, directly or indirectly facilitate the offer or payment of any money or other thing of value to any person (e.g., Prohibited Persons) in violation of applicable Corruption Laws.
+Supplier has not and will not perform any acts or make any payments or any other thing of value directly or indirectly in violation of graft and corruption laws of the United States of America (including the U.S. Foreign Corrupt Practices Act of 1977, as amended (“FCPA”)), Canada, or any other jurisdiction in which actions contemplated hereunder or under any Order may be taken (collectively, “Corruption Laws”).
+Without limiting the foregoing, supplier has not and will not, to obtain or retain business or business opportunities or for any other improper reason, corruptly make, facilitate, authorize, or offer the payment of any money or other thing of value directly or indirectly to any person.
 Supplier will not accept any improper payment or any promise to be paid any money or other thing of value in connection with any of the business activities contemplated by this Agreement, the Products, or any Order.
 Supplier will maintain policies and procedures ensuring compliance with all applicable Corruption Laws, including the FCPA.
-Any acts of Supplier that do not comply with, or that violate, any such Corruption Laws shall be (i) acts of Supplier and Supplier’s alone, and cannot be imputed to nor deemed to be acts of any customer; and (ii) grounds for immediate termination of the Agreement and all Orders.
-For purposes of this Section, “Prohibited Person” shall mean the following persons or entities: (a) any foreign (i.e., non-U.S. or Canadian, as applicable) official, or (b) any foreign political party, officer thereof, or candidate for office.
+In the event Supplier engages a third party intermediary or consultant in connection with performance of this agreement, Supplier shall implement procedures to ensure compliance by the third party with applicable Corruption Laws.
+Any acts of Supplier or third party engaged by the Supplier that do not comply with, or that violate, any such Corruption Laws or this Section 20 shall be (i) acts of Supplier and Supplier’s alone, and cannot be imputed to nor deemed to be acts of any customer; and (ii) grounds for immediate termination of the Agreement and all Orders.

 21. Insurance.
 Supplier shall maintain in effect, at Supplier’s expense, the following minimum insurance coverages: